heru-himawan-tl/BSD-POWER-AMP/README.md

 V. 6.x. format, complete with some symbol models & footprint models.
 You can open to view or edit the schematics by using [KiCad EDA](https://www.kicad.org/).

+## PCB Design Files

+To get the PCB design files (in KiCad format, Gerber format, and PDF format), please contact the developer e-mail: heru.htl.83 at gmail.com

 ## Online Schematics

 Online schematics are available below.
 Click on each to get full resolution.